strongloop-archive/strong-gateway-demo/README.md

  - How to collect metrics from the API gateway using StrongLoop Arc
  - How to use a custom datasource for API gateway data/metadata persistence

-Upon completion, the notes app from part 1 of the tutorial will fetch notes via the API gateway instead of directly to the API server:
+Upon completion, the app from part 1 of the tutorial will fetch notes via the API gateway instead of directly from the API server:

 ```
 (Browser)          (API Gateway)              (Web Server)            (API Server)